-So I started searching for tutorials, Github repos, or even pre-trained weights so I could start using those new fancy architectures on my own data to see if I could produce better AI models for my company’s tasks.
+So I started searching for tutorials, Github repos, or even pre-trained weights so I could start using these new fancy architectures on my own data to see if I could produce better AI models for my company’s tasks.

-But the truth is, even if I found the resources needed to train these architectures, I usually ended up feeling like the results were not far greater than those I managed to get a few years ago.
+But the truth is, even if I found the resources to train these architectures, I usually ended up feeling like the results were not far greater than those I managed to get a few years ago.

-So how can you really be sure of your ability to train and reproduce results?
+How can you really be sure of your ability to train and reproduce results?
 How can you make sure to always have the best architecture at the tips of your fingers?
 And how can you finally choose the best algorithms for your business problems?

 That’s what we will cover in this article.
 We'll divide this piece in the following parts:

-- Choose a suited dataset (for object detection)
+- Choose a suited dataset for object detection

 - Select a bunch of models and create training scenarios